DevScope/HandsOn-ASP.NETCore/Session 2 - Hands On/README.md

 After making changes to the local code, republish:

 1. In **Solution Explorer** of Visual Studio, open the _Startup.cs_ file.
-2. In the

-Configure method, modify the

-Response.WriteAsync method so that it appears as follows: C#Copy
+2. In the Configure method, modify the Response.WriteAsync method so that it appears as follows:

 await context.Response.WriteAsync("Hello World!
 Deploy to Azure.");

 3. Save the changes to _Startup.cs_.
 4. In **Solution Explorer**, right-click **Solution 'SampleWebAppDemo'** and select **Commit**.
 The **Team Explorer** is displayed.
-5. Enter a commit message, such
+5. Enter a commit message, such as Update #2.

-as

-Update #2

-.
 6. Press the **Commit** button to commit the project changes.
 7. Select **Home** &gt; **Sync** &gt; **Actions** &gt; **Push**.

-Note

-As an alternative, push the changes from the **Command Window** by opening the **Command Window**,

-changing to the project directory, and entering a git command.
-Example:

-git push -u Azure-SampleApp master

 ### View the updated web app in Azure[](https://github.com/DevScope/HandsOn-ASP.NETCore/tree/master/Session%202%20-%20Hands%20On#view-the-updated-web-app-in-azure)